yriyazi/Max-Planck-Beamer-Template/README.md

 Use the sample slide structure to add slides as needed.

 ### Compile:
-Use a LaTeX editor (e.g., Overleaf, TeXShop, or VS Code with LaTeX Workshop) to compile the file into a PDF.
+Compile the file into a PDF using a LaTeX editor (e.g., Overleaf, TeXShop, or VS Code with LaTeX Workshop).

 ## TODOs